-WASHINGTON, DC – Today, the Corn Refiners Association announces its support for the swift passage of the U. Read More...
+March 1, 2019 WASHINGTON, DC – Today, the Corn Refiners Association (CRA) submitted a letter to Members of...
+Read More...

 International trade supports millions of American jobs, drives economic growth, and increases global competitiveness.
 The United States ranks second in the world in both arable land and in the production of cereal crops, like corn, according to the World Bank.
 Due to the abundance and quality of our products, the U.S. corn refining industry is a key player in the international market.

 Our products fill vital roles as sweeteners, animal feeds, starches, corn oil, and increasingly as advanced bioproducts like adhesives, fuels, and bioplastics.
 Our members are export-oriented, as 15 to 20 percent of all refined corn product shipments are exported.

 Emerging markets’ growing demand for convenient and nutritious foods and industrial goods present great opportunities for U.S. corn refiners and the communities they support.
 According to the U.S. Department of Agriculture (USDA), every $1 billion in U.S. agricultural exports supports 8,100 jobs in the wider economy, underscoring how trade makes communities across the heartland richer.

 While the corn refining industry continues to expand into new markets, it often faces challenges as foreign governments use high tariffs and trade-distorting domestic programs to block foreign competition.
 Therefore, CRA supports comprehensive free trade agreements that open markets and level the playing field for all industries, including ours.